run-house/runhouse/README.md

 1. Make it easy to send an arbitrary block of your code - function, subroutine, class, generator - to run on souped up remote infra.
 It's basically a flag flip.
-1. Eliminate CLI and Flask/FastAPI boilerplate by allowing you to send your function or class directly to your remote infra to execute or serve, and keep them debuggable like the original code, not a subprocess.Popen or Postman/curl call.
+1. Eliminate CLI and Flask/FastAPI boilerplate by allowing you to send your function or class directly to your remote infra to execute or serve, and keep them debuggable like the original code, not a `subprocess.Popen` or Postman/`curl` call.
 1. Bake-in the middleware and automation to make your app production-quality, secure, and sharable instantly.
 That means giving you out of the box, state-of-the-art auth, HTTPS, telemetry, packaging, developer tools and deployment automation, with ample flexibility to swap in your own.